-Cored fiberglass hull-Do not over tighten, crushing the hull.
+Cored Fiberglass Hull-Do not over tighten, crushing the hull.
 Wood hull-Allow the wood to swell before tightening the hull nut.

-4. Remove any excess marine sealant on the outside of the hull to ensure smooth water flow under the transducer.
+Remove any excess marine sealant on the outside of the hull to ensure smooth water flow over the transducer.